Kraligor/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 Tuning Process Instructions
 ===========================

-Setting the aircraft up ready for tuning
+Setting the Aircraft up Ready for Tuning
 ----------------------------------------

 The following parameters should be set correctly based on the specifications of your aircraft.

-Battery setting
+Battery Setting
 ^^^^^^^^^^^^^^^
 Parameters used to linearise your motor thrust curve.